nathannathan1232/generate-lib/README.md

-# generate-lib
-A neural-network-like procedural generation library for javascript

 # Examples
-This generator is best at generating snetences, but can also work with other things.
+This generator is best at generating setences, but can also work with other things.
 Here are some examples.

 ## Words
 The generator learned from movie lines and generated some interesting words it made: